meterXu/selenium-ide/docs/introduction/control-flow.md

 sidebar_label: Control Flow
 ---

-Selenium IDE comes with commands that enable you to add conditional logic and looping to your tests.
+JetRecord comes with commands that enable you to add conditional logic and looping to your tests.

 This enables you to execute commands (or a set of commands) only when certain conditions in your application are met, or execute command(s) repeatedly based on pre-defined criteria.